niclimcy/post-processing-demo/README.md

 ![Add Bloom effect](Demo/Add_Bloom_Effect.png)

-4. Add the `Bloom` effect and set the following values, WARNING: the screen will flash during this step during the re-render.
+4. Add the `Bloom` effect and set the following values
+    > ⚠️ The screen will flash during this step

 5. Observe that some game objects have a "glow" emitting from them